How Steadyline Keeps Your Mental Health Data Safe

 Before getting into solutions, let me be specific about what I’m protecting against:

-- Your raw diary entries or mood logs reaching AI training datasets.
+- Your mood data or writing reaching AI training datasets.
 The most common concern, and a legitimate one.

 - Identifiable data leaving your device when it doesn’t have to.
 AI should only see what it needs to do the job.

-- Third-party AI providers seeing more than necessary.
-If they need to process something, they should get the minimum needed to do the job.
+- The third-party AI provider seeing more than necessary.
+If Groq needs to process something, it should get the minimum needed to do the job.

 - Data breach exposure.
-If SAM’s backend were ever compromised, what’s there to steal?
+If Steadyline’s backend were ever compromised, what’s there to steal?

 - Opaque data practices.
 You should always be able to know what’s happening with your data.

 The most privacy-preserving thing you can do with AI is limit what it sees.
-SAM uses an InferenceOrchestrator that controls exactly what data reaches any AI provider.
+Steadyline uses an InferenceOrchestrator and backend routing that control what data reaches Groq, the AI provider currently used for optional AI features.

 Layer 2: Supabase Row Level Security.
 Your data is yours, period